Do Wisdom Teeth cause crowding of your front teeth?

 At Spark Orthodontics in York, PA, we encourage the extraction of wisdom teeth, if indicated, prior to college.
 As teens complete final growth, jaw bones become increasingly more dense.
 This may result in higher post-operative pain following wisdom tooth removal, especially after the roots of the third molars are fully developed.
 Typically, after the age of 25, wisdom teeth are not extracted and simply monitored by your general dentist with routine periodic x-rays to address any cause for concern.

 York, PA orthodontists monitor third molar development throughout treatment and will make recommendations when appropriate based on individual circumstances.
 Feel free to contact our York, PA orthodontic office or leave a comment below regarding more information about the extraction of wisdom teeth.
 We look forward to your questions, comments, or feedback.

 At our orthodontic office in York, PA we are pleased to provide you with this helpful information and to offer you the finest orthodontic care for you and your family.
 For more information, please contact our office for a complimentary consultation.

 Dr. Jason Hartman, our award-winning PA orthodontist offers the most advanced braces for children, teens and adults, including Invisalign, clear ceramic braces, metal braces and orthodontic treatment.
-With six convenient orthodontic offices located in York, PA, Bethlehem, PA, Schuylkill Haven, PA, Lancaster, PA, Temple, PA and Schnecksville, PA there is sure to be an office conveniently located near you.
-Call us today for a complimentary consultation for braces at any of our six orthodontic offices in PA!
+With nine convenient orthodontic offices located in York, PA, Reading, PA, Bethlehem, PA, Schnecksville, PA, Schuylkill Haven, PA, Lancaster, PA, Hazleton, PA, Danville, PA and Freeland, PA, there is sure to be an office conveniently located near you.
+Call us today for a complimentary consultation for braces at any of our nine orthodontic offices in PA!

 Contact Our Bethlehem, PA Orthodontic Office: 610.223.7777